T-80: Russian invasion of Ukraine

 During the Russian invasion of Ukraine, Russian forces used T-80 tanks alongside T-72s and T-90s.
 Some were outfitted with improvised steel grilles on top of turrets, nicknamed "cope cages″ by Internet users.
 These were reportedly installed to counter top-attack munitions such as the FGM-148 Javelin and loitering munitions; later into the war the cages were left on and refitted onto more tanks after drone dropped munitions became increasingly prevalent on the battlefield.

-According to the open source intelligence website Oryx, as of July 2025, at least 1,193 Russian T-80s of multiple variants have been visually confirmed as destroyed, damaged, abandoned, or captured.
-Of these, 4 are T-80Bs, 690 T-80BV, 4 T-80BVK, 109 T-80BV Obr.
-2022, 104 T-80U, 2 T-80UK, 8 T-80UE-1, 1 T-80UM2, 144 T-80BVM, 84 T-80BVM Obr.
-2022, and the remaining 43 are unknown variants.
-Conversely, 81 T-80BVs and 1 T-80UD in service with the Armed forces of Ukraine have been destroyed, damaged, or captured.
+According to the open source intelligence website Oryx, as of February 2026, at least 1,274 Russian T-80s of multiple variants have been visually confirmed as destroyed, damaged, abandoned, or captured.
+Of these, 4 are T-80Bs, 708 T-80BV, 5 T-80BVK, 137 T-80BV Obr.
+2022, 105 T-80U, 2 T-80UK, 8 T-80UE-1, 1 T-80UM2, 150 T-80BVM, 103 T-80BVM Obr.
+2022, and the remaining 51 are unknown variants.
+Conversely, 91 T-80BVs, 1 T-80UD and 2 unknown T-80s in service with the Armed Forces of Ukraine have been destroyed, damaged, or captured.

 T-80 tanks were reportedly captured and modified by the Ukrainian military, resulting in the following vehicles: